 Consideration of the claim

-Offers and counter-offers
+Offers and counter-offer

 Failure to reach an agreement

-If the Defendant takes the view that the Court Proceedings Pack does not comply with the requirements of the Protocol it should be returned to the Claimant within 5 days with an explanation as to why it does not comply.
+Where the parties fail to reach an agreement, the claimant must send the defendant a Court Proceedings Pack.
+The protocol sets out what this should contain.
+If the defendant takes the view that this does not comply with the requirements of the protocol, it should return it to the claimant within 5 days with an explanation as to why it does not comply.

 Failure to make payment